List of Disney villain characters: Merchandising

 In August 2018, a strategy game titled Disney Villainous was designed by Prospero Hall, published by Ravensburger and released exclusively to Target stores.
 The game has players compete as Disney Villains attempting to accomplish their goals from the film, while simultaneously trying to slow down their opponents.
 As of March 2021, four standalone expansions have released, with each adding three different playable villains.

 Villain merchandise was available at the former Villains in Vogue store in Sunset Blvd, at Disney's Hollywood Studios.
 This first store was so successful that the Disneyland Villain Shop was opened afterwards in 1991.
-Both of these have since now closed.

 USAopoly has released a number of products featuring Disney villains.
 Among them is a Monopoly-based board game called My Disney Villains Monopoly; a checkers game; and a collector's card game set.

 An online Disney trivia game called Who Wants to be a Villionaire, released in October 2001, is loosely based on Who Wants to Be a Millionaire? and features several villains as hosts, asking questions about the film in which they are featured.
 The "Phone-a-Friend" feature is renamed "Phone-a-Fiend" and will connect the player to Cruella de Vil.

 There is a sub-franchise derived from Disney villains entitled Disney's Divas of Darkness.
 The line-up includes Maleficent, the Evil Queen, Cruella de Vil, Ursula, and the Queen of Hearts.

 The Villains Designer Collection re-imagines the stylish wickedness of Disney villains.
 This line of merchandise includes Maleficent, Cruella de Vil, the Evil Queen, the Queen of Hearts, Ursula and Mother Gothel.

 The Vinylmation collection also includes a Villains series.

-Books

-Several books dedicated to Disney villains have been released.
-Among them are: